 It’s not easy to be a good marketer and stay in touch with your customers.

 Marketing changes quickly and it can be difficult to keep up with the latest tools and trends.
-There are so many demands on your time and resources, that big, ambitious goals may get lost as you deal with a barrage of little crises.
+There are so many demands on your time and resources, that big, ambitious goals may get lost as you deal with a barrage of little crisis.

 There is no one road to marketing success, but small, effective habits can be surprisingly powerful.
 The key is to know what is happening in your particular business, as well as what is happening outside of your sphere.